eclipse-iceoryx/iceoryx/doc/design/logging.md

 ## Open issues

-- do we need to change the log level after `initLogger`
+- do we need to change the log level after `Logger::init`
 - do we want a `IOX_LOG_IF(cond, level)` macro
 - shall the TestingLogger register signals to catch SIGTERM, etc. and print the log messages when the signal is raised?
 It might be necessary to wait for the